List of Nocturnal Animals

 Plains Wanderer

 Plains Wanderers are small quail-like birds that prefer to run rather than fly and fall prey to foxes.
-Although it is a diurnal feeder, it is only seen at night.
+Although it is a diurnal feeder, it is only see at night.

-Time of the Day Animals are Active?
+What are Nocturnal Animals?
 Day, Evening, Night or Undecided

-Animals have been categorised into three broad groups based on the time of day that they are most active.
+Animals can be categorised into three broad groups based on the time of day that they are most active.

-• Diurnal (Daylight ) animals are usually active during daylight and rest when its dark.
+Diurnal (Daylight) animals are usually active during daylight and rest when it gets dark.

-• Nocturnal (Night) animals are active during the night when it's totally dark and rest during other times of the day.
-Most mammals (69%) are nocturnal.
+Nocturnal (Night) animals are those that are active during the night when it's totally dark and rest during other times of the day.